GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Two centuries ago Leibnitz invented a calculating machine which embodied most of the essential features of recent keyboard devices, but it could not then come into use.
-The economics of the situation were against it.
+> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 >
-> ~ *Vannevar Bush*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts